cropgeeks/hpc-help/apps.rst

 Tools & Applications
 ====================

-In general, we don't install many applications (or libraries) system-wide as it's easier for users to manage their own specific needs using tools like :doc:`bioconda` and :doc:`singularity`, however for cases where this isn't possbile we aim to make certain applications available under ``/mnt/shared/apps`` where they will be visible to all nodes of the cluster.
+In general, we don't install many applications (or libraries) system-wide as it's easier for users to manage their own specific needs using tools like :doc:`bioconda` and :doc:`singularity`, however for cases where this isn't possbile we aim to make certain applications (usually available under ``/mnt/shared/apps``) where they will be visible to all nodes of the cluster.

 Aspera